mjaysonnn/SpotVerse/installation_scripts/README.md

 # Put multiple regions or single region in conf.ini

 regions_to_use = us-east-1, us-west-2

+#Recommend to use a default region as us-east-1 since S3 bucket's default region is us-east-1

 ```
 Run scripts.
 It will prompt you to hit yes or enter to continue.